code2k13/text_gen_circuitpython/README.md

-# Text generation in microcontrollers using CircutPython and  Markov Chains
+# Generating text on microcontrollers using CircutPython and  Markov Chains

 ![](text_gen_title.png)